 Our Catholic Ethos and Mission Statement underpin every aspect of the holistic development of the children within our school.
 Our RE curriculum along with regular acts of worship and the celebration of Mass explore and nurture the children’s relationship with God and their journey in faith, thus supporting the children’s learning throughout the curriculum.
 This is achieved by supporting the children’s emotional, moral, personal and spiritual development as a whole and allowing them to grow in confidence as people in themselves, in the relationship they have with others and foremost, in their relationship with Christ.

 Our RE Provision is supported by the scheme of work God Matters.
 This scheme follows the liturgical year.
 Charities, mainly CAFOD, are supported and awareness is raised through fundraising events throughout the school year.
-Diversity Week is held annually and gives the children a perspective of their place in God’s world.

 Our journey with Christ begins at different points along the road and we recognise that the faith and understanding of the children within our care may be beyond that which they can articulate.
 We recognise, as a school, that through striving to live the Gospel Values as carers and educators, we can create an atmosphere of nurture that impacts on all areas of our children’s school life.